dymmond/edgy/docs/connection.md

 Edgy is framework-agnostic, meaning it can be seamlessly integrated into any framework that supports lifecycle events.

-If you want the bigger picture first, check the [Architecture Overview](./concepts/architecture.md).
+If you want the bigger picture first, check the [Architecture Overview](./concepts/architecture.md) and [Request and Query Lifecycle](./concepts/request-lifecycle.md).

 ## Choose an Integration Style